1. States and events

 |UNKNOWN||orange||The service's status cannot be correctly determined.
 The monitoring agent has delivered defective data or the element being monitored has disappeared.|

-When determining which condition is 'worse', Checkmk utilises the following sequence:
+When determining which condition is 'worse', Checkmk utilizes the following sequence:

 3. Host and Service Groups